itabulous/slate/source/index.html.md

 }
 ```

 Update current user's info.
 In the default UI modules included in the Link SDK, this method is called when a user submits updates to their profile info after previously registering an account.
-Please note that the developer ID associated with a user is set with the /user/create method and cannot subsequently be updated.
+Please note that the developer key associated with a user is set with the /user/create method and cannot subsequently be updated.

 ### POST Parameters